thegeeklab/hugo-geekdoc/exampleSite/content/shortcodes/columns.md

-Columns help organize shorter pieces of content horizontally for readability.
+The Columns shortcode can be used to organize content side-by-side (horizontally) for better readability.

 ```html
 {{</* columns */>}} <!-- begin columns block -->